s-blu/obsidian_dataview_example_vault/00 Meta/templates/Dataview Query Template.md

 > - [ ] Add the used query type (LIST, TABLE, TASK, CALENDAR) as tags (always with #dv in front, i.e. #dv/LIST)
 > - [ ] Add all used datacommands (FROM, WHERE, SORT, LIMIT, GROUPBY, FLATTEN) as tags (with dv prefix)
 > - [ ] Add all used [functions](https://blacksmithgu.github.io/obsidian-dataview/query/functions/) as tags (with dv prefix)
 > - [ ] Add your name in the contribution callout at the top - or remove the contribution callout, however you like it better!
+Mind, though: Before contributing queries from others, always ask for their permission!
 > - [ ] Delete this callout :)

 ## Basic